 Dr. Li-Piin Sung – National Institute of Standards and Technology

 Nominations are welcome from all sectors of industry, government and academia.
 A form is available from the Chair listing the preferred contents and format for a nomination.
 Please forward all 2016 nominations by September 1, 2015 to the Chair at Polymers and Coatings Consultants, 5645A Emerald Ridge Parkway, Solon, Ohio 44139,

 440-914-0611 or 440-610-4809 (cell) e-mail.
 Each nomination will be considered viable during the four award years following its receipt, but must be renewed for consideration beyond that time.

-Dr. James V. Crivello of Rensselaer Polytechnic Institute (RPI) School of Science, Department of Chemistry and Chemcal Biology will receive the Roy W. Tess Award in Coatings for 2014.
+Dr. Jamil Baghdachi of Eastern Michigan University (EMU), College of Technology, Department of Polymers and Coatings will receive the Roy W. Tess Award in Coatings for 2015.
 The announcement was made by the Officers and the Award Committee of the Division of Polymeric Materials: Science and Engineering (PMSE) of the American Chemical Society.